 Let’s extrapolate with a 2015/16 Department of Human Services study that showed that 88Million days are lost each year to sick leave costing Australian employers a staggering $33Billion in expenses and lost productivity.

-It’s little wonder then that Office fitout and design has a large focus on the health and wellbeing of the workforce.
+It’s little wonder then that office design has a large focus on the health and well-being of the workforce.

-Natural light and ventilation are utilised wherever possible to reduce the effects of poor air quality and harsh artificial lighting that plays havoc with our body’s natural circadian rhythms.
+Natural light and ventilation are utilised wherever possible to reduce the effects of poor air quality and harsh artificial lighting.

 Green walls and internal garden areas are designed to improve air quality and create a natural calming effect.

-Height adjustable work stations and the use of ergonomic chairs offer physical support and mobility within the workplace to reduce the amount of seated related ailments and stress.
+Height adjustable work stations and the use of ergonomic chairs offer physical support and mobility within the workplace.

-Modular seating, private conversation / telephone pods, quiet areas, fully equipped hot desks and furniture that can be easily and readily changed or modified to suit the changing daily requirements of the work space are a must in the evolution of office design and fitout.
+Modular seating, private conversation or telephone pods, quiet areas, fully equipped hot desks and furniture that can be easily and readily changed or modified to suit the changing daily requirements of the work space are a must in the evolution of good office design and fitout.

 Coming full circle on our article and creating a comfortable office space and environment for your workforce is essential.

 During an average work week, a workforce will spend more time in the office than they will spend (awake) in their home.

 Creature comforts such as prints, artwork, photographs as well as colourful cushions are a low-cost and effective measure to create a homely office space where your workforce genuinely enjoy their time.